webmad1019-1/w4d1/README.md

 - More on koans - this time very focused on scopes
 - Unit testing, this time under node with mocha

+# Tomorrow - day w4d2

+- Connecting to a database server from node - MongoDB
+- Using a web server on top of node (Express)

 # Goals

 - Focus on ES6/7.
 Consolidation